Enough screwing around: It’s time to review the single greatest game of the entire twentieth century!

 Beginning with Dragon Warrior IV, the series’ creators would endeavor to include much more in the way of characterization.
 Every party member in that game came complete with a compelling reason why they chose to spend their days wandering the world beating up on assorted goofy Akira Toriyama monsters, be it duty, revenge, youthful rebellion, or just wanting to get rich quick.
 The main antagonist also had a tragic past and a coherent motive underpinning his genocidal ambitions.
 For me, this previously lacking human element was the final ingredient needed to make later installments like V and VIII some of my most treasured gaming experiences.
 With all due respect to Famitsu and an entire generation of nostalgic Japanese gamers, I find Dragon Warrior III to be, at the utmost, the greatest JRPG of 1988.

-On the plus side, this does mean that I can keep on reviewing games, confident that it’s not all downhill from here.
-I was worried there for a second.
+On the plus side, this does mean that I can keep on reviewing games, confident it’s not all downhill from here.
+I was worried there for a sec.